Game saves

 How Tiny Glade saves your game

 When you create a new glade, Tiny Glade automatically creates a new save slot for it.
 You can access your saves through the main menu, via "Load".
-The list scrolls if you drag anywhere within it with your mouse.
+The list scrolls if you drag anywhere within it with your cursor, use cursor keys or controller D-Pad.

 Save file location